rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 Let's define a bug as an unintended program defect, that removes all the temporary hacks and "bugs that are features" from consideration.
 But it is the programmer's job to figure these things out.
 A bug implies some issue in the programmer mental process.

 Types are relevant here.
-Programmers who start using a PL with powerful strict types (like Idris or even Haskell) experience this first hand: lots of compilation errors 9 out of 10 uncovering an issue in the program.
+Programmers who start using a PL with powerful strict types (like Idris or even Haskell) experience this first hand: lots of compilation errors and 9 out of 10 uncover an issue in the program.

 I consider cognitive overload to be the main cause of bugs.
 Thus, and if you agree, we should look for ways to reduce that load.
 Cognitive psychology advice is to reduce cognitive load by redirecting extraneous load towards germane load.
-That would suggest using more abstractions, maybe using types more...
+That would suggest using more types and abstractions, moving towards higher level concepts.

 How about the typos, trivial overlooks that are sometimes so hard to spot?
 That mysterious brain of ours is good at creating these.
 A great reading on this, in the context of (non-programming) typos, is [WUWT, Why It's So Hard to Catch Your Own Typos](https://www.wired.com/2014/08/wuwt-typos/).
 Human brain has ability to fill in gaps, self-correct things.
 Human brain is better at focusing on high level ideas and is perfectly happy skipping over minute details.
 This characteristics seems even stronger if we are on board with the big idea, and it seems fair to assume that programmers are on board with the features they are implementing.
 The main point is that our brain is not well designed to work at the level of statements and lexical tokens.
-We need higher level abstractions.

 _side_note_start
 Side note:  This line of thought could also partially explain why programmers seem to be at home in the code they wrote even if other programmers consider it a complete mess.
 Sometimes just changing font or background color allows us to spot issues we have overlooked before.
 Our perception changes if what we interact with feels foreign (interestingly this should increase the cognitive load).